15A NCAC 13B .1623 GEOLOGIC AND HYDROGEOLOGIC INVESTIGATIONS FOR MSWLF FACILITIES

 (7) Water table information, including:

-(B) Tabulations of stabilized water table elevations over time in order to develop an understanding of seasonal fluctuations in the water table;
+(B) tabulations of stabilized water table elevations over time to develop an understanding of seasonal fluctuations in the water table;

-(C) An estimation of the long-term seasonal high water table based on stabilized water table readings, hydrographs of wells in the area, meteorological and climatological data, and any other information available; and
+(C) an estimation of the long-term seasonal high groundwater table based on stabilized water table readings, hydrographs of wells in the area, precipitation and other meteorological and climatological data, and any other information available; and

-(D) A discussion of any natural or man-made activities that have the potential for causing water table fluctuations, including tidal variations, river stage changes, flood pool changes of reservoirs, high volume production wells, injection wells, etc.
+(D) a discussion of any natural or man-made activities that have the potential for causing water table fluctuations, including tidal variations, river stage changes, flood pool changes of reservoirs, high volume production wells, and injection wells.

-(12) Identification of other geologic and hydrologic considerations, including but not limited to: slopes, streams, springs, gullies, trenches, solution features, karst terranes, sinkholes, dikes, sills, faults, mines, ground-water discharge features, and ground-water recharge/discharge areas.
+(12) Identification of other geologic and hydrologic considerations, including slopes, streams, springs, gullies, trenches, solution features, karst terranes, sinkholes, dikes, sills, faults, mines, groundwater discharge features, and groundwater recharge and discharge areas.